This is the audition page for our Main Stage or Studio shows. Youth audition information is located under the “Education” section.

 - You will be asked to read from the script.
 Non-musical productions will either provide sides from the script or ask you to prepare a monologue, do not prepare anything unless it is stated.

-- For musicals you will be taught music from the show.
-Do not prepare anything unless it is stated to do so.
+- For musicals you will be audition with music from the show usually posted online 2 weeks prior to show.
+Do not prepare anything else unless it is stated to do so.

 - Wear comfortable clothes.
 We encourage you to look your best, but also come prepared for some dance or movement exercises for bigger dance musical auditions (not all shows have dance portions).